 An AP that transmits an HE MU PPDU shall set the UL/DL field in the HE-SIG-A field to 0.
-A full bandwidth MU-MIMO transmission using HE MU PPDU format has a value of 1 for the SIGB Compression field in HE-SIG-A and the SIGB Common field is not present.
-If the value of SIGB Compression field in HE-SIG-A is 0, the RU allocation signaling in the HE-SIG-B common field indicates the combination of RUs in current PPDU bandwidth and the number of STAs on each RU for SU/MU-MIMO transmission.
+A full bandwidth MU-MIMO transmission using HE MU PPDU format has a value of 1 for the SIGB Compression field in HE-SIG-A and the Common field in HE-SIG-B is not present.
+If the value of SIGB Compression field in HE-SIG-A is 0, the RU Allocation field in the Common field in HE-SIG-B indicates the combination of RUs in current PPDU bandwidth and the number of STAs on each RU for SU/MU-MIMO transmission.
 The number of users in RU r for MU-MIMO transmission, Nuser,r is indicated together with the RU allocation as defined in Table 28-21 (RU allocation signaling: arrangement and number of MU-MIMO allocations).
-If the value of the SIGB Compression field in HE-SIG-A is 1, there is no RU allocation signaling in HE-SIG-B Common field and HE-SIG-B contains only User specific fields.
-The number of STAs in the MU-MIMO group is indicated in the Number Of HE-SIG-B Symbols Or MU-MIMO Users field in HE-SIG-A. For bandwidths larger than 20 MHz, the User block fields are split equitably between two SIG-B channels, i.e., for a k user MU-MIMO PPDU, 1, …., ceil(k/2) User block fields are carried in HE-SIG-B content channel 1 and ceil(k/2) + 1, …, k User block fields in HE-SIG-B content channel 2.
-The number of spatial streams, NSS,r,u, is indicated by the NSTS field in user specific block as defined in Table 28-22 (Fields of the HE-SIG-B user field for an non-MU-MIMO allocation) and Table 28-23 (Fields of the HE-SIG-B user field for an MU-MIMO allocation).
-The allocated spatial streams for a designated MU-MIMO user and the total number of spatial streams on the RU are indicated in spatial configuration field of user specific block containing the STA ID of designated MU-MIMO STA as defined in Table 28-24 (Spatial Configuration subfield encoding).
+If the value of the SIGB Compression field in HE-SIG-A is 1, there is no RU Allocation field in Common field in HE-SIG-B and HE-SIG-B contains only User Specific field.
+The number of STAs in the MU-MIMO group is indicated in the Number Of HE-SIG-B Symbols Or MU-MIMO Users field in HE-SIG-A. For bandwidths larger than 20 MHz, the User fields are split equitably between two SIG-B content channels, i.e., for a k user MU-MIMO PPDU, 1, …., ceil(k/2) User fields are carried in HE-SIG-B content channel 1 and ceil(k/2) + 1, …, k User fields in HE-SIG-B content channel 2.
+The number of spatial streams, NSS,r,u, is indicated by the NSTS field in User field in HE-SIG-B as defined in Table 28-22 (Fields of the User field for an non-MU-MIMO allocation) and Table 28-23 (Fields of the User field for an MU-MIMO allocation).
+The allocated spatial streams for a designated MU-MIMO user and the total number of spatial streams on the RU are indicated in Spatial Configuration field of User field in HE-SIG-B containing the STA-ID of designated MU-MIMO STA as defined in Table 28-24 (Spatial Configuration subfield encoding).

 When processing the HE-SIG-B, a STA will look at information of each RU to find out its membership status, i.e., if it belongs to a beamformee group in a certain RU.
-If Nuser,r STAs are scheduled in RU r, there are Nuser,r user specific blocks for RU r.
-Each user specific block has an 11-bit field indicating the STA ID.
-A STA identifies itself as a member in the beamformee group in the RU, if its STA ID matches one of the STA IDs.
+If Nuser,r STAs are scheduled in RU r, there are Nuser,r User fields for RU r.
+Each User field has an 11-bit field indicating the STA-ID.
+A STA identifies itself as a member in the beamformee group in the RU, if its STA-ID matches one of the STA-IDs.
 The user position is indicated by the block index.
-From a multiplexing information lookup table for Nuser,r, the ordered number of spatial streams for all members in the beamformee group in RU r, NSS,r,u, u = 1, …, Nuser,r, is obtained.
+From a multiplexing information lookup table (see Table 28-24 (Spatial Configuration subfield encoding)) for Nuser,r, the ordered number of spatial streams for all members in the beamformee group in RU r, NSS,r,u, u = 1, …, Nuser,r, is obtained.
 The spatial streams of different users are ordered in accordance to user position values, i.e., the spatial streams for the user in user position 0 come first, followed by the spatial streams for the user in position 1, followed by the spatial streams for the user in position 2, and followed by the spatial streams for the user in position 3, and so on.